Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/modify/weight_edit.rst

 .. rubric:: Using Distance from a Target Object's Geometry

-We're going to illustrate this with a *Displace* modifier.
+We are going to illustrate this with a *Displace* modifier.

 Add a (10×10 BU) 100×100 vertices grid, and in *Edit Mode*, add to it a vertex group containing all of its vertices, as above.